 stop 3 – Bray Reservoir (Clear Reservoir)

 Bray Reservoir is now called Clear Reservoir.
 That is since there is another Bray Reservoir in Holyoke and thus to avoid confusion, this body of water had its name changed.
 The Clear Reservoir Dam is the earthen structure in front of you.
 It was built in 1880 to allow for more storage of water.
 Its outlet now leads to Cedar Reservoir but once lead via pipes to Wright Pond.
+Hurricane Diane in 1955 breached the dam of Clear Reservoir so the water enters into Cedar Reservoir.
 The source of water of Clear Reservoir is Bray Brook which arises two miles to its north near Cherry Street.

 stop 4 – Gates